projectyotta/EthereumDeepLearning/README.md

 4. Repeat the process for all dates.

-(Note : for devices with different screen settings , might want to consider changing the (x,y) coordinates to ensure the same process occurs) .
+(Note : for devices with different screen settings , might want to consider changing the coordinates to ensure the same process occurs).

 After all the CSV files are gathered , the idea is to delete the header line in each CSV file and concatenate all of the information into a single file.
 This can be accomplished by a few simple commands in the windows command prompt (Mac and linux have similar options as well).